agentic-profile/agentic-profile-express/README.md

     $ node test/global-chat-message 1 "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"

-## Testing a Cloud Deployment of an Agentic Chat Service
+## Testing a Global Agentic Profile with a Cloud Deployment of an Agentic Chat Service

 1. Create a demo agentic profile with public and private keys, and an account (uid=2) on the server